beinnlora/HiveHomeAPI-PHP/README.md

 What things can I do with this code?
 ====================================

-Currently you can't do anything.
+Currently you can
+- Get the current temperature and setpoint
+- tell me when the boiler is firing or not

  I want it to:
-- Get the current temperature and setpoint
 - boost heating and hotwater
-- tell me when the boiler is firing or not
 - turn the system onto holiday mode

 all from the command line, so I can interface to it easily through OpenHAB